larkwt96/personal-finances/README.md

 Somehow money is made, and this is called income.
 There are costs to living, and these are called expenses.
 You control many aspects of what income and expenses you have, but the goal is to maximize money flow (income minus expenses).
 If money flow is positive, then you are making money.
 With this extra money, you can create more income.

-Keep your extra money in high interest accounts.
+Keep your extra money in high interest accounts .
 At first, this is savings.
-It's possible to get a high interest savings account (e.g. with Ally Bank).
-Then you can invest or pay off loans.
-You can pay off loans or invest in the stock markets (retirement fund or taxed accounts).
-To invest, use Vanguard.
-You can track your accounts and set a budget with Mint.com.
-Use credit cards to make daily purchases to build credit and reap rewards.
+It's possible to get a high interest [savings account](#saving) (e.g. with Ally Bank).
+Then you can pay down [loans or invest](#stocks) in the retirement fund or taxed stock accounts (e.g. with Vanguard).
+You should track your [accounts](#accounts) and set a budget (e.g. with Mint).
+Use [credit cards](#credit-cards) to make daily purchases to build credit and earn rewards with every purchase.
 Pay them off in full with your checking account (auto payments are nice).

 ## Types of Income and Expenses

+These are the ways you can get and spend money.

 * Income (+)
   * Paycheck / Salary